yeko31/ego-intersect/webots/README.md

 - **Organizes outputs into folders** corresponding to possible movement directions at intersections.

 Each folder is named using the format:
+For example:
+- `1_0_1` → Left and Forward paths are available
+- `1_1_0` → Left and Right paths are available
+- `0_1_0` → Only Right turn possible

+This structure simplifies dataset creation and intersection-based decision training.

 ---